-- Broadcasting

-- Catering

-- Hospitality

-- Event Management

-- Entertainment/Performers

-- Funding (Agreements)
+- Broadcasting Hospitality Entertainment/Performers Merchandising Sponsorship Venue - Catering Event Management Funding (Agreements) Participation Supplier

-- Merchandising

-- Participation

-- Sponsorship

-- Supplier

-- Venue

-- Vendor

-15.0 Procurement of Suppliers and other services
+16.0 Procurement of Suppliers and Other Services

 Prudence in the planning and organisation of your event will perhaps see organisers seeking competitive prices for a range of services and supplies.
 This could be in relation to larger items of equipment or services, but it will entail the writing or development of a specification.
-It is important that you carefully consider your exact requirements and are able to write a specification for items, which will adequately supply your requirements and fulfil your event needs.
+It is important that you carefully consider your exact requirements and can write a specification for items, which will adequately supply your requirements and fulfil your event needs.